rianoc/MQTT_blog/README.md

 The data source will be an [Arduino](https://www.arduino.cc/) microcontroller.
 A microcontroller is a single chip microcomputer, they are simplified and do not run an operating system.
 The Arduino [UNO](https://store.arduino.cc/arduino-uno-rev3) in use here has 32KB of storage and 2KB of SRAM.

-To program an Arduino we load a single [sketch](https://www.arduino.cc/en/tutorial/sketch) to it storage.
+To program an Arduino we upload a single [sketch](https://www.arduino.cc/en/tutorial/sketch) to it.
 The file [EnvironmentalMonitor.ino](https://github.com/rianoc/EnvironmentalMonitor/blob/master/EnvironmentalMonitor.ino) is written in a C/C++ dialect which is simplified to specifically run on microcontrollers.

 The uploaded sketch gathers temperature, pressure, humidity, and light readings from attached sensors and sends it back to the Raspberry Pi over a serial USB connection.